LWV of Michigan Logo

 Other things you need to know

 The law requires Michigan residents to use the same residential address for both voter registration and driver license purposes.
 Therefore, if the address you submit on a voter registration application does not match the address on your driver license, the Department of State will mail you an address update sticker for your driver license.
 (The address update sticker will be handed to you if you register to vote in a Secretary of State branch office.)
-NOTE: Changes are coming to this law in 2024.

 Regardless of the address you use for voter registration and driver license purposes, you can maintain a separate “mailing address” if you wish to receive mail pertaining to your voter registration and driver license at a different address.